Saikal/fruit_search/README.md

 Deployed the App in Heroku: [Fruit Search App for Beautycounter](https://beautycounter.herokuapp.com/)

-This is a minimal demo of using Create React App to bootstrap a React project, connect the React app to an Express backend, and deploy the whole thing to Heroku.
+This is a minimal demo of using Create React App, connect the React app to an Express backend, REST API, deploy the whole thing to Heroku.

+Desktop, Laptop views.